 Snake plants are slow-growing plants in the containers.
-However, the growth can be paced or slowed down based upon our requirements.
+However, the growth can be paced or slowed based on our requirements.

 If we have a small area, we can keep it somewhere on the table or countertops.
-But, for an indoor plant, a lifespan of 10-15 years is quite a lengthy one.
+But, a lifespan of 10-15 years for an indoor plant is quite lengthy.

 These plants use minimal resources to grow.
-Therefore, snake plants are known as one of the best resilient indoor plants.
+Therefore, Snake plants are known to be the best resilient indoor plants.

 These houseplants usually grow 2-3 leaves during the growing season, i.e., summer and spring.
 Winter is a period of rest for these plants.

-How Long do Snake Plant Live?
+How Long do Snake Plants Live?
 [Deciding Factors]

 The lifespan of the Snake plant depends on various conditions provided to them and the environment they grow in.

 Whether you want them for 25 years or a mere 10 years depends upon you.
 Let’s see the factors in detail below.

 The plant grows best when it is healthy and gets proper light.
 Snake plants being succulent, are best grown in bright indirect sunlight.